grenadium/ShugoConsole/README.md

 ShugoConsole
 ============

-ShugoConsole allows the usage of the CryEngine's console in Aion.
+ShugoConsole allows the modification of some variables of the CryEngine's console in Aion.
 NCSoft disabled access to the CryEngine's console in the western release of Aion.
-Because it was the only way to modify some basic graphic parameters like the field of view (which is necessary for large screens of multi-screen setup, i developped this program)
+Because it was the only way to modify some basic graphic parameters like the field of view (which is necessary for large screens of multi-screen setup), i developped this program.

-This utility can:
+This utility gives access to :
-- enable the in-game console.
-- automatically set the field of view.
+- Field of view
+- Maximum camera distance
+- Chat log
+- FPS limit
+- Triple buffering
+- Anisotropic filtering

 Compatibility
 -------------